amritasidhu/COSC499_A1/README.md

 The first branch (b1) will be able to sort 10 positive integers of a wide range from least to greatest.

 The second branch (b2) will be able to sort negative integers from least to greatest.

+I navigate through my work on my local computer and github through gitbash.
+I use git add * , git commit -m"comment", git push
+To navigate through branches, I use: git checkout branchName.
+To merge my main into a branch, I use git merge main once I am in the desired branch.